NataliiaMolch/uq-mia-cookbook/README.md

-# Cookbook on Uncertainty Quantification in Medical Image Analysis
+# _(In Preparation)_ Cookbook on Uncertainty Quantification in Medical Image Analysis

 A collection of useful references to help you start your journey with uncertainty quantification (UQ) in medical image analysis (MIA).